-- c.
+- a.
+Develop rapport with Urogynecology patients and their families - b.
+Communicate with patients and their families in a compassionate and culturally sensitive way - c.
 Use effective listening skills to elicit and then provide information to patients and families - d.
 Work effectively with others as a member of the Urogynecology healthcare team a.
 Demonstrate respect, compassion, and integrity in interactions with patients, families, and other healthcare providers b.
 Demonstrate a commitment to ethical principles including but not limited to confidentiality of patient information c.
 Demonstrate sensitivity and responsiveness to patient's culture, age, gender, and disabilities d.
 Take responsibility for his/her actions e.
 Understand and know her/her abilities and only practice within the scope of those abilities